LLNL/MuyGPyS/README.md

 In [13]: unset_params = muygps.set_params(length_scale=1.4, eps=1e-5, sigma_sq=[1.0])
 ```

-Here `unset_params` is a list of kernel hyperparameters that have not been set, and is a convenient data structure for specifying optimization.
+Here `unset_params` is a list of kernel hyperparameters that have not been set, and is a convenient data structure for specifying optimization parameters.
 The MuyGPS object has default bounds for the optimization of its hyperparameters, but they can be overridden using `set_optim_bounds`:
 ```
 In [14]: muygps.set_optim_bounds(nu=(1e-10, 1.5))